logicalclocks/hops-docs/docs/user_guide/hopsworks/workflows.rst

 API
 ============

-`HopsUtil`_ provides a simple API (please consult HopsUtil `javadoc`_ for detailed information) to manage HopsWorks jobs.
+`HopsUtil`_ provides a simple API (please consult HopsUtil `javadoc`_ for detailed information) to manage Hopsworks jobs.
 The API consists of the following two methods that accept a number of different parameters for more fine grained workflow management.

 * **startJobs**: Gets a number of job IDs as input parameter and starts the respective jobs of the project for which the user invoking the jobs is also their creator.
 It can be used like ``HopsUtil.startJobs(1);``